 Thanks to Peter's great editing, Bike Ready debuted in the Bicycle Film Fest on June 25, 2016.
 We have also created other climate projects, including a Bike Tour Video (in Chinese, too) about designing engaging high impact explorations by bike that won a Creative Climate Award.

 Here are some bike generator parts and a Time's Up video about Occupy Wall Street's energy bikes.
 Bike Collectives are everywhere, too!
 Although bicycles seem to be left out of the planning in many places (for example, here is Sweden's 2018 "If War or Crisis Comes", other cycling resources we have found include this article about relief ride participation and NYC biking rules.
 Lots going on in Portland Oregon, from the basics to commuter bikes to cargo bikes.
 Here's the competitive Disaster Relief Trials, too.

-At Transportation Camp, an unconference held in Brooklyn on October 12, 2019, a small Bikes in Emergencies discussion opened with a Bike Ready showing.
+At Transportation Camp, an unconference held in Brooklyn in 2019, a small Bikes in Emergencies discussion opened with a Bike Ready showing.
 As we talked over policy that prevents emergency planners from including bicycles in their work in NYC, some great resources were suggested, including Jersey City’s United Rescue through which EMS trains citizens to help their neighbors before an ambulance arrives - and people do this by bicycle, to arrive quickly, in everyday emergencies.
 It’s inspired by Hatzaleh - Israel Rescue rapid response for mass casualties which even sells specially equipped bicycles and other vehicles.
 We discussed bike lanes as critical infrastructure, and how Citibikes could become released for use in emergencies (in exchange for the stations’ usage of the street, city planners’ time, etc) and more.